 Do you know that just like women, men also want to feel sexually desired?
+Despite the stereotype, men also desire to feel desired.
 So, what can you do to make a man feel sexually desired?

 Whether it’s opening the car door, buying flowers for a birthday or anniversary, or initiating sexual activity, traditional sexual scripts and gender norms in our society consistently and reliably depict men as the ones who chase, pursue and “do” the desiring while women are the ones who are pursued and desired.

 And while researchers have consistently found that feeling sexually desirable is a huge component of women’s sexual desire, some of the latest research suggests that feeling sexually desired might actually be quite important to men’s sexuality too – it’s just that a lot of us don’t tend to talk about it.